 The Board of Directors and Shareholders STRONGHOLD INSURANCE COMPANY, INC. 17/F Security Bank Centre Ayala Avenue, Makati City

-We have examined the Financial Statements of Stronghold Insurance Company, Inc. for the year ended December 31, 2017, on which we have rendered the attached report dated July 5, 2018.
+We have audited the accompanying financial statements of Stronghold Insurance Company, Inc., as of and for the year ended December 31, 2018, on which we have rendered the attached report dated June 17, 2019.